jiyarana19/sec-privacy-compliance-digest/README.md

 ## Roadmap ideas
 - Slack/Teams delivery alongside email
 - LLM-assisted priority scoring layered on top of the rule-based scorer
-- Per-user saved watchlists and digest preferences
+- Per-user custom watchlists (currently one shared watchlist per deployment)
-- "Mark as reviewed" workflow for compliance audit trails
+- Swap SQLite for a hosted database (Supabase/Postgres/Turso) for true persistence across redeploys — see the architecture note above